Extinction Cycle

-Redemption Trilogy branch / Connected side trilogy
+Redemption Trilogy / Collected edition

 The Redemption Trilogy

-Open The Redemption Trilogy in the interactive wiki
+Open the interactive The Redemption Trilogy view

 The trilogy matters because Meg is not only a person Team Ghost later encounters.
 She has a home, a husband, a cat, a station culture, rescue instincts, and a personal apocalypse before the main military story brings her into larger operations.
 The trilogy makes New York a lived city before it is a war zone.